 Delivering 30 hours flexibly

-Childminder Debbie Southern has been involved in piloting the 30 hours project in Swindon and will be offering 30 hours funded hours in September.
+Childminder Debbie Southern from England has been involved in piloting the 30 hours project in Swindon and will be offering 30 hours funded hours in September.
 Debbie’s setting is run by three practitioners and they have up to 10 under 5s.

 We will have three 3-and 4- year olds claiming their 30 hours in September.
 Our local authority has provided a supplement of 70p per hour for providers who offer 30 hours over 48 weeks and in 10-hour blocks, which is the reason I was able to offer the places.
 With this additional payment it means I can stretch the funding.
 Within Swindon we are incredibly fortunate as we are paid a higher rate compared to other areas.
 In fact our borough is really supportive of the childcare sector as a whole and regardless of the type of setting – be it nursery, crèche, playgroup or childminder, if they are open full time, they will receive the same funding.

 I personally charge a set hourly rate if children attend all year round, and parents are then given the choice of providing a packed lunch or paying an additional charge for a meal and a weekly outings fee.
 In all cases they pay for food and soft play (this was already being charged prior to the 30 hours coming in) and they provide their own nappies anyway.
 If a child just comes for funded hours and has lunch I will provide snacks but if they provide their own lunch they need to bring a snack too.
 This way of working ensures I am not left out of pocket.

 We are happy to offer funded places, to stretch sessions and be flexible but it must fit in with us too, otherwise we are not providing a good service to the parents of other children.
 All of the funded children that we have, and will have, are existing children and not new due to the 30 hours.